 Gran Tarajal is sheltered by mountains and therefore offers some respite from the trade winds that blow across the Canary Islands.
 Its sheltered location makes it a great place to swim, although you can also surf and body board if the swell is right.
 There are plenty of activities along the beach including a volleyball court, football pitch and children’s play area – this is a great family beach.
 More sports facilities and a golf course are available at the nearby sports resort of Las Playitas, located some 6km away.

 The harbour is located in the south west of the town and has around 250 moorings split between fishing boats and leisure craft.
 Although there used to be a ferry connecting Gran Tarajal and Las Palmas in Gran Canaria, this is no longer running and there are no ferries using the port at present.
 The port does, however, receive the occasional cruise ship.

 As you might expect from somewhere with Gran Tarajal’s sea-faring tradition, fishing is a source of local pride and many local restaurants offer fresh locally-caught fish, just follow the locals and you are sure to get a great meal.
 Gran Tarajal also plays host to an annual deep sea fishing contest, held every September, which is the largest of its kind in the Canary Islands.
-Shortly after this contest is the locally celebrated re-enactment of the Battle of Tamasite, where the poorly armed locals fought and won against British Invaders during two attacks in 1740.
+Shortly afterwards, in October, is the locally celebrated re-enactment of the Battle of Tamasite, where poorly armed locals fought and won against piratic British Invaders during two attacks in 1740.

 Right in the centre of town, set amongst a green oasis of Canary Palms is a beautiful fountain featuring water flowing from the mouths of 6 seahorses.
 Overlooking the fountain is the Church of Iglesia de Nuestra Señora de la Candeleria, which was built in 1900 by a returning emigrant from Cuba (who also invested significantly in the port area).